Bogoti90/Operation-Burat/README.md

 - Ensure software dependencies (AlphaFold, PyMOL, FoldX) are properly installed.
 - Follow inclusion criteria and repair protocols to ensure consistent and reliable results.
 - Document observed anomalies or trends for reproducibility.

 ---

-## Future Directions
-- Extend the analysis to other coronavirus spike proteins.
-- Investigate mutations in different environmental conditions.
-- Explore the integration of machine learning models for predictive analytics.

----